Mirkazemi/CollaborativeCoding/GithubGitlab.md

 $ git push origin uppercase
 ```

-Now the remote Github repository is updated by our local repository inclduing 'helloworld_uppercase.py'.
-You can click on 'compare and pull request' button to compare branches and request for merging them.
+Now the remote Github repository is updated by our local repository including 'helloworld_uppercase.py'.
+You can click on the 'compare and pull request' button to compare branches and request for merging them.